goweiting/carneades-ext/system/README.md

 The pipeline for CAES:
 Users' file -> `Tokenizer` -> `Parser` -> `Reader` -> CAES

 A defensive programming method is used.
 For each component of the pipeline, DOCTEST are written to illustrate certain behaviour of the system.
-During runtime, `asserts`, and `exceptions` statements are used to throw exceptions should there be error in the syntax, or when a `PROP_ID` is used before it is declared in `PROPOSITION`.
+During runtime, `asserts`, and `exceptions` statements are used to throw exceptions should there be error in the syntax, or when using CASE; for example when a `PROP_ID` is used before it is declared in `PROPOSITION`.

 To run the DOCTESTs:
 ```